The Pharmaceutical Benefits Scheme (PBS) gives timely, reliable and affordable access to medicines for Australians.

 - war widows and widowers, and

-To get cheaper medicine when filling a prescription, show your:
+To get cheaper medicine when filling a prescription, show your Medicare card and:

 - concession card

 - PBS Safety Net card.

 If you don’t have your cards, you may have to pay more.
 If this happens, ask your pharmacist for an official PBS refund receipt.
 This isn’t a regular sales receipt.